GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 The authoritative competency framework for the AI profession.
 Published in full.
 Cite with attribution.

-The CBK is the rulebook — the list of skills, concepts, and responsibilities every CAIS-certified professional must master.
-It is the blueprint for the CAIS examination, the basis for capstone assessment, and the reference framework employers, educators, and governments use to evaluate AI professionals.
+The CBK is the rulebook — the list of skills, concepts, and responsibilities every GAISB-certified professional must master.
+It is the blueprint for the GAISB examination, the basis for capstone assessment, and the reference framework employers, educators, and governments use to evaluate AI professionals.

 The Edition 1.0 CBK organizes the practice of AI into seven weighted domains.
-Weighting was determined through a formal Job Task Analysis with subject-matter experts across 30+ countries.
+Weighting was determined through a formal Job Task Analysis validated by an active practitioner panel drawn from our 203-member Prompt Atlas community across 21 countries.

 CBK Edition 1.0 · Domains & Weighting